 A Blocked or Broken Sewer Line

-Tree roots and debris can clog up your home’s main sewer line.
-The result is that waste water will not be able to properly flow away from your house.
-Instead, the waste water will flow back into your home and flood your basement because it has nowhere else to go.
+Tree roots and debris can clog up a home’s main sewer line.
+The result is that wastewater will not be able to properly flow away from your house.
+Instead, it will flow back into your home and cause basement flooding because it has nowhere else to go.

 The Sewer Is Full

-Sometimes a sewer backup is not caused by a clog from tree roots, but because it’s too full and is not able to dispose of domestic waste properly.
-Once again, when your sewer line is blocked, it moves the waste water back into your home because it can’t escape through the correct channels and has nowhere to go.
+Sometimes a sewer backup is not caused by damage from tree roots, but because it’s too full and is not able to dispose of domestic waste properly.
+Once again, when your sewer line is blocked, it moves the wastewater back into your home because it can’t escape through the correct channels to your sewer system and has nowhere to go.
 During the inspection, your Mississauga plumber will strongly recommend drain cleaning and sewer cleaning to prevent the need for a potential sewer repair.

 Water Supply Line Break

-Your water supply line is what brings in clean water into your home.
+A water supply line is what brings clean water into the house.
 If it breaks, then water that is meant to stay within your plumbing system will cause a basement flood in Mississauga ON.
 Our plumbing emergency includes water line repairs.

 Hot Water Tank Failure

-In most Mississauga homes, the hot water tank is located in the basement.
-If the hot water tank breaks, then the water it holds will spill out into your basement.
+In most Mississauga homes, the water heater tank is located in the basement.
+If the tank breaks, then the water it holds will spill out into your basement.
 For this reason, we recommend annual inspections that include flushing and parts replacement.

 If your Mississauga basement is built below a water table, you will have a sump pump.
-The sump pump is responsible for moving water that leaks into your home from a rising water table away from your house.
-If your sump pump fails or is overwhelmed by serious flooding, the water will not be moved away from your home and your basement will flood.
+A sump pump is responsible for moving water that leaks into your home from a rising water table away from your house.
+If your sump pump fails or is overwhelmed by that excess water, you will likely have a basement flood in Mississauga ON.

 It doesn’t help to live in an area that has a high flood risk.
-While unforeseen disasters and accidents do happen, there are a few things you can do to prevent a basement flood in your Mississauga home:
+While unforeseen disasters and accidents do happen, there are a few things you can do to prevent a basement flood and other plumbing failures in your Mississauga home:

-Install a back water valve on your sewer line (there are different types of backwater valves)
+- Install a backwater valve on your sewer line (there are different types of backwater valves)

-Install an automatic main water shut off valve on your incoming potable water line.
-It is hooked up to sensors throughout the house so that when the sensors detect moisture, it automatically turns the water off.
+- Install an automatic main water shut-off valve on your incoming potable water line.
+It is hooked up to sensors throughout the house so that when the sensors detect moisture, it automatically turns the supply off.

-Inspect your basement walls for cracks, weak spots, windows that are not installed correctly (as water could leak in), and signs of water damage.
-This will help you troubleshoot possible problem areas.
+- Inspect your Mississauga basement walls for cracks, weak spots, windows that are not installed correctly (as water could leak in), and signs of water damage.
+Sealing these areas will help you troubleshoot possible problem areas.

-Seal up any basement exterior openings, including window wells and vents.
-Proper sealing and waterproofing can help prevent basement flooding.
+- Seal up any basement exterior openings, including window wells and vents.
+Proper sealing and waterproofing can help prevent basement flooding in Mississauga ON.

-Hire the professionals at Mr. Rooter of Mississauga to maintain your basement.
-Our team of experts will complete thorough repairs and waterproof your basement.
+- Hire the professionals at Mr. Rooter Plumbing of Mississauga to inspect and maintain your basement.
+Our team of experts will complete thorough repairs and offer basement waterproofing services.

-Clean out your drains every year.
-Our qualified plumbing professionals offer thorough, non-invasive drain cleaning services that will help keep your home’s plumbing running smoothly.
+- Clean out your drain pipes every year.
+Our qualified Mississauga plumbers offer thorough, non-invasive drain cleaning services that will help keep your home’s plumbing running smoothly.

-Regularly inspect your sewer lines for blockages and damage from roots.
+- Regularly inspect your sewer lines for blockages and damage from roots.
 Making sure to perform foundation repair when necessary and crack repair.

-Grade your landscape away from your home.
-Water travels downhill, so if you have the land around your home angled away from your house, this helps prevent water from pooling at the base of your home.
+- Grade your landscape away from your Mississauga home.
+Water travels downhill, so if you have the land around your home angled away from the house, this helps prevent pooling at the base of your home.

-Extend your downspouts to five feet away from your home.
-This will move rainwater and snowmelt away from your Mississauga home.
+- Extend your downspouts to five feet away from your home.
+This will effectively move stormwater and snowmelt away from your Mississauga home.

-Clean out your gutters at least once a year.
-Clogged gutters don’t move water away from your home.
-Rather, the water will spill out of the gutters and degrade the structural foundation of your home.
+- Clean out the rain gutters at least once a year.
+Clogged gutters don’t move precipitation away from your home.
+Rather, it will spill out of the gutters and degrade the structural foundation of your house.

-Regularly inspect your sump pump.
-Test it once a year to make sure it works correctly in the event of a flood.
+- Regularly inspect the sump pump.
+Test it once a year to make sure nothing is blocking the float switch in the event of a flood.
 Sump pumps are excellent at flood prevention when properly maintained.

-When to Call the Professionals at Mr. Rooter Mississauga
+When to Call the Professionals at Mr. Rooter Plumbing of Mississauga

-Our courteous, skillful and qualified team of professional plumbers is on-call 24/7 to help you in a basement flood emergency.
+Our courteous, skillful, and qualified team of professional plumbers is on-call 24/7 to help you with emergency plumbing services.
 Additionally, we can help troubleshoot your plumbing to prevent possible floods down the line.

-We invite you to give our friendly staff a call at 905-817-0210 or request an in-person job estimate online to prevent flood damage to your Mississauga home today.
+We invite you to give our friendly staff a call or request an in-person job estimate online to prevent flood damage to your Mississauga home today.
 We proudly serve residents of Mississauga and nearby communities, such as Cooksville, Erin Mills, and Dixie.